 Pros and Cons of Scripting Languages

-Pros.
-There are many benefits to using scripting languages over other programming languages.
+There are many advantages of using scripting languages over other programming languages.
 First, they are open-source.
 This allows users from around the world to join in the improvement process.
-Other pros include:
+Other pros include the following:

 - No requirement to compile, although occasionally it is necessary.